 A native of Texas, Miranda moved to Denver in 2016 to participate in a year-long service program, Colorado Vincentian Volunteers.
 Miranda graduated from the University of Notre Dame in May 2015 with a degree in Environmental Science and minor in Peace Studies.
 While at the GrowHaus, she is a Programs Assistant, helping with Cosechando Salud/Harvesting Health, Mercado de al Lado, public workshops, service learning, and the internship program.
 Miranda is thrilled to have the opportunity to learn from and build relationships with the GrowHaus staff and Elyria-Swansea community.
 She is especially excited to see the connections between science, education, and social justice.
 When not at the GrowHaus, Miranda plans to spend her time exploring Denver and enjoying the beautiful Rocky Mountain views!

 Originally from California, Kylie has lived in Colorado since 2004.
 Kylie studied Ecological Horticulture and Sustainable Food Systems at the University of California Santa Cruz, where she fell in love with farming and sustainable food production.
 Kylie went on to work as a farm manager at a 35-acre vegetable farm on the Front Range and then the director of operations for a landscaping and garden education company in Boulder.
-Kylie now joins the GrowHaus as the Seedling Coordinator, where she is responsible for growing transplants for sale through our Roots to Health seedling program.
+Kylie is The GrowHaus' Interim Operations Manager, supporting the daily operations of the organization.
+In addition she is the Seedling Coordinator, where she is responsible for growing transplants for sale through our Roots to Health seedling program.
 Kylie is a passionate cook and loves climbing, skiing, and adventuring in the mountains when she’s not in the garden.
 Kylie also has her Permaculture Design Certificate.

 Jackie is passionate about education, the environment, and healthy living.
 She studied Anthropology at the University of Florida, has taught internationally, has worked a couple of farm seasons with a community supporting agriculture (CSA) farm, and travels as much as she can.
 Jackie is very excited to be working with the Elyria- Swansea- Globeville community as well as fostering many relationships with schools and youth in the Denver area through education programs about food justice, sustainability, leadership, and community.
 She believes that education is the strongest tool we have to combat many of our world’s issues and is proud to be working with the Growhaus’s education program.
 When not at the Growhaus, Jackie loves exploring the mountains and having new adventures.